 Deck dry rot is when the wood in your deck starts to decay because of poor ventilation in the surrounding area.
 You’ll notice cracks in the wood and some fungus growth.

 See below for an in-depth guide on dry rot and what you can do to actively prevent it from happening at your deck.

 What Causes Dry Rot?

-As with anything else that has to do with wood construction, your deck's worst enemy, - is trapped moisture.
-Being outside, it's going to be exposed to water, but when that water has no way to escape, moisture locks inside the wood in your deck.
+As with anything else that has to do with wood construction, your deck’s worst enemy – is trapped moisture.
+Being outside, it’s going to be exposed to water, but when that water has no way to escape, moisture locks inside the wood in your deck.

 In no time at all, you’ll notice that your wood is starting to gain more cracks or form a powdery substance.
 This is due to the dry rot digesting the wood and sabotaging its integrity.

-Essentially, the wood-digesting fungus eats away at the essential nutrients inside your timber such as cellulose and hemicellulose.
-The more it eats away at those nutrients, the more disfigured your wood will appear.
+Essentially, the wood-digesting fungus eats away at the essential nutrients inside your timber, such as cellulose and hemicellulose.
+The more it eats away at those nutrients.
+The more disfigured your wood will appear.

 What Are the Signs of Dry Rot?

-Just to clarify, many different things can lead to your deck's wood being damaged.
-Things like fallen branches, debris, excessive weight, pests, or just normal wear and tear could lead to the wood losing its shape.
+Just to clarify, many different things can lead to your deck’s wood being damaged.
+Things like fallen branches, debris, excessive weight, pests, or just regular wear and tear could lead to the wood losing its shape.

 Just because you start to see cracks in your wood doesn’t automatically mean you’re dealing with dry rot.